JasaNiklanovic/fourcon/README.md

 # fourcon
-Four connect React sample with a Starwars theme ;)
+Four connect React sample with a Starwars theme since it was uploaded on May 4th ;)

 To run use NPM scripts (first clone then run npm install):